chandelures/chandevim/README.md

 # Chandevim
 ## Introduction

-This is a vim configration forked form [spf13-vim](<https://github.com/spf13/spf13-vim>).
-In order to fit my requrement, I change a lot of settings from original configration.
+This is a vim configuration forked form [spf13-vim](<https://github.com/spf13/spf13-vim>).
+In order to fit my requrment, I change a lot of settings from original configuration.

-The project is a distribution of vim plugs and configration of vim.
-It is easy to install/update/uninstall the vim configration in Linux.
+The project is a distribution of vim plugs and configuration of vim.
+It is easy to install/update/remove the vim configuration in Linux.

 Now [chandevim](https://github/chandelures/chandevim.git) is in development phase...